swisspost/gateleen/gateleen-routing/README_routing.md

 ### OAuth2 authentication
 To activate OAuth2 authentication for forwarding requests, a configuration with the required properties like _flowType_, _clientId_, _clientSecret_, etc. can be provided.
 See [vertx-auth-oauth2 documentation](https://vertx.io/docs/vertx-auth-oauth2/java/) for more information.
-The name of the configuration (_demo-config-1_ in the example) is used in the routing rule.
+The id of the configuration called _oAuthId_ (_demo-config-1_ in the example) is used in the routing rule.

 Example: